Whitsun leave and its Corona pitfalls: which rules you have to observe for which goal

 Corona rules on Whitsun leave: high incidence areas

-Anyone who comes back from a high-incidence area does not have to be in quarantine with a full vaccination or recovery.
+Those who come back from a high incidence area do not have to be in quarantine with a full vaccination or recovery.
 For all other returnees, free testing from quarantine is possible after five days.
 This quarantine obligation does not apply when traveling through high-incidence areas.

 Corona & Whitsun leave: rules for virus variant areas

-Countries in which the Indian, South African or Brazilian Corona variant * are increasingly appearing are classified as virus variant areas.
+Countries in which the Indian, South African or Brazilian Corona variant * appear more frequently are classified as virus variant areas.
 Anyone who comes back as a holidaymaker from such an area must definitely be in quarantine for 14 days.
 Free testing is not possible.
 However, entry is only allowed with a negative test certificate.
 The following applies here: a PCR test may be 48 hours old, a rapid test a maximum of 24 hours.
 Those who test positive in variant areas may only be allowed to return to Germany after quarantine.

 No European country is currently considered a variant area.
 A short-term upgrade would theoretically be possible.
 Anyone who cannot work from home for two weeks in an emergency after a Whitsun trip should at least consider this risk.